VineetNair97/Ames-Housing-Prediction-of-sale-price-/README.md

 The distribution of target variable before and after log transformation The residual plot between ‘SalePrice’ and one of the highly correlated variables with it ‘Gr Liv Area’ also got better after the transformation.

 e.
 Our final step was to change all categorical variables to numerical as the models that we plan to use require only numerical values.
 We had 43 categorical variables in dataset among which 22 were ordinal and 21 were nominal.
 For Ordinal variables, we simply replaced the categories with ordinal numbers.
-For example: In ‘Alley’ variable, there are three categories:
-Paved, Graveled and not available.
+For example: In ‘Alley’ variable, there are three categories:Paved, Graveled and not available.
 So, if there is no alley, it is one major drawback of the house, so we replaced it with zero.
 If it is gravel which is better than not having alley, we replaced it with 1 and if it is paved which is best option among all, we replaced it with 2.
 Weused a similar strategy to replace all other ordinal variables with ordinal numbers.
-For nominal variables, we used one-hot encoding in sci-kit learn library so that we don’t weightdifferent values improperly.
+For nominal variables, we used one-hot encoding in sci-kit learn library so that we don’t weight different values improperly.

 ## Model Induction